jvasile/launchtube/README.md

 A launcher for streaming services and media apps for Linux and Windows (and maybe OS X).

+In the app, hit ? to see keyboard shortcuts.

 ## Features

   * Full screen media app launcher